 TAP, therefore, has two evaluations from international rating agencies.
-The airline is in a roadshow with institutional investors and aims to issue 300 million euros in bonds.
+The airline is in talks with institutional investors and aims to issue 300 million euros in bonds.
 The bonds have a maturity of five years and the interest rate is not yet known.

 Standard & Poor’s was the first agency to assess TAP’s operation and also classified it as a speculative investment, but at BB- level, i.e. at the third level of “junk”.
 The outlook is also stable.